davedoesdemos/DatalakeDocs/DataPlatform.md

 > **Decision**
 >
 > Within your architecture and organisation you should decide who will be the "publisher" of data products.
 Will each team be responsible for presenting their own data (possibly with the help of the data team), or will you centralise that task and have a data team extract data from those systems?
 In both cases you can still segregate by data product.
+This decision can be seen as similar to the centralised vs hub and spoke models.

 ### Data